grandchild/vis_avs_blog/content/posts/01-here-be-monkeys.md

 long-term benefits: Incorporate the code for all popular APEs' into AVS itself.
 I started working on importing APEs into the AVS codebase after receiving the source code for _Convolution Filter_ from Tom Holden.
 But actually having the source code was a rarity.
-Many APEs where written at a time before version control was _really_ popular, and consequently most APE authors lost the source code to their effects over the years.
+Many APEs were written at a time before version control was _really_ popular, and consequently most APE authors lost the source code to their effects over the years.
 Because there are (as of today) only 4 APEs' source code available to me, for the rest I started the long march of decompiling and rewriting.
 There is a different approach,